TestMesh

 Step through test flows interactively with breakpoints, variable inspection, and step-over execution.

 TestMesh includes an interactive debugger for diagnosing failures in complex flows.
-Set breakpoints at any step, inspect variables and outputs at each point in execution, and step through one action at a time.
+Set breakpoints at any step, inspect variables and outputs at each point in execution, and step through one action at a time — from the terminal or the dashboard.

 Debug Sessions

 A debug session runs a flow in paused mode.
-Execution halts at each breakpoint and waits for you to continue, step over, or inspect state before proceeding.
+The session starts automatically paused at the first step and waits for you to step over, continue to a breakpoint, or inspect state before proceeding.

 From the Dashboard